 The report includes evidence from the Centers for Disease Control and Prevention and shows that guns are used 16 to 100 times more often to protect life than to take life.

 Gun Self-Defense – Good or Bad?

 Overall, gun self-defense statistics and facts point to American citizens’ different and often contradictory viewpoints, as well as law enforcement officers’ ones, regarding gun ownership rights.
 Research shows that the debate is closely connected to political affiliation.

 However, US residents’ primary concern remains the mass shootings and active shooter cases that leave many victims.
 Most studies suggest that the ‘good guy’ with a gun very rarely responds quickly enough to stop an active shooter.

 According to the Centers for Disease Control and Prevention, most studies on defensive gun use found that American residents use their firearms defensively between 500,000 and 3 million times every year.

 There’s good reason to believe that most defensive gun uses are never reported to law enforcement.
 Thus, local, national, or international press and media pick up much fewer cases than the police may do.

 There aren’t many cases of armed residents stepping in a mass shooting or active shooter incidents.
 Not even when they legally own weapons.
-The FBI has a record of several incidents stopped by civilians between 2000 and 2018.

 The cause is that active shootings happen in crowded areas, and it takes too long for people to respond.
 However, the press picked up a few compelling examples, such as a father who used his concealed gun to stop a mass shooting in a McDonald’s in Alabama or another who used his gun to stop a racist shooter outside a Kentucky Kroger.